 The 1981 Mustang

 The 1981 Mustang was upgraded slightly for this model year.
-Engine power increased slightly for the new V6 and Ford's only real high performance motor from 1980 was discontinued due to reliability problems.
+Engine power increased slightly for the new V6 and Ford's only real high performance motor for the Mustang, the 2.3 liter turbocharged 4 cylinder engine was discontinued due to reliability problems.

 The 1981 Mustang Cobras differed little from the previous year, retaining their Blacked out grills and stylized Cobra logo in the hood.